 Component efficiency is a biological index of the performance of the cow on the diet in the herd environment.
 It’s simply measured as the percent of the herd average dry matter intake converted into pounds of milk fat and protein, on a per cow per day basis.

 Since a dairy is limited by the number of cows it can house and feed, profitability hinges on housing and feeding a herd that is highly efficient at producing components.
 High milk production doesn’t always equal profitability.
-The value of milk is determined by the amount of fat and protein components in the milk, and how efficiently a cow is producing them.
+Making your milk more valuable starts by maximizing the amount of fat and protein components in the milk, and how efficiently a cow is producing them.

 Component Efficiency Calculator